vpratz/BayesFlow/docsrc/README.md

 For sequential builds, define the `SynchronousDriver` class, which builds the revisions sequentially.

+To generate redirects for the old, non-version docs, we need the driver to create folders for the rendered templates.
+This extension takes place in `TemplatingDriver`.

 For all other details, please refer to `poly.py` and the code of `sphinx-polyversion`.

 This text was written by @vpratz, if you have any questions feel free to reach out.